atomist/org-visualizer/README.md

 Go to [http://localhost:2866](http://localhost:2866).

+## Lifecycle
+Atomist aspect functionality isn't limited to analyzing repositories.
+It is intended to be built into your delivery process, via an [Atomist SDM](https://github.com/atomist/sdm).
+This will ensure that your analyzes are always up to date, and that fingerprints can be extracted by delivery events such as builds.

+### Fingerprinting on Push
+The `org-visualizer` open source server is an SDM, meaning it can react to delivery events in repositories it manages.
+Running locally, it works with directories under a given base directory (by default, `~/atomist/projects/`), in which Atomist git hooks have been introduced.

+Please refer to the `atomist clone` command for further information.

+This SDM reacts to any push to the default branch of any managed repositories, calculating fingerprints.

+### Delivery events
+Atomist is designed to work with a wide range of events, not merely pushes.

+This SDM reacts to pushes of Maven projects and will attempt to build them, in order to trigger the [build time aspect](https://github.com/atomist/sdm-pack-aspect/blob/8457fd82fe8027e143f217dc62ded8ad50a622dc/lib/aspect/delivery/BuildAspect.ts#L71) that demonstrates the intersection of aspects with the delivery process.
+As your projects build, build time information will appear on the `org-visualizer` dashboard.

+The build goal is set in [index.ts](https://github.com/atomist/org-visualizer/blob/08d9fa27c5ccb2db0fc8a07d8dac34b905edf0b9/index.ts#L108).

+> Atomist is a powerful delivery orchestration engine.
+An SDM can coordinate other tools, automatically fix code.
+See [Why You Need an SDM](https://the-composition.com/why-you-need-a-software-delivery-machine-85e8399cdfc0).

+When using the Atomist service, event handling is automatically handled for repositories on GitHub, BitBucket or GitLab.

 ## Architecture

-There are four architectural layers:
+There are three architectural layers:

-1. **Analysis**.
+1. **Fingerprint extraction**.
 This is enabled by implementing [Aspects](lib/aspect/aspects.ts).
 Aspects know how to take **fingerprints** (extractions of small relevant bits) of the code, compare them, and even update them.
-Analysis is triggered by `atomist analyze` or, in regular use, by an [Atomist SDM](https://github.com/atomist/sdm).
+Analysis is triggered by `atomist analyze` or by an SDM in response to a push.
-2. **Query** functionality.
-3. **API** layer.
+2. **API** layer.
 Once your server is running, see the Swagger API documentation at [http://localhost:2866/api-docs](http://localhost:2866/api-docs)
-4. Simple **UI** using static React and d3 exposing sunburst charts based on the API.
+3. Simple **UI** using static React and d3 exposing sunburst charts based on the API.

 ## Extending